Cats are naturally very clean animals, the main reason cats or kittens won’t use a litter tray is due to cleanliness.

 If all else fails and your kitty still insists on scratching the furniture, try squirting them with a water spray or clapping your hands loudly and saying ‘NO’ in a firm voice.
 However, to be effective, you have to do this when you catch them in the act so they associate scratching that piece of furniture with getting wet or that sharp noise.

 Cats are predators and have a natural hunting instinct.
-Even though your cat doesn’t have to hunt for food, their natural instincts to do so won’t go away.
+Even though your cat doesn’t have to hunt for food, their natural instinct is to do so won’t go away.
 It’s perfectly normal for cats to practice their hunting skills and you therefore need to make sure you provide an acceptable outlet for this behaviour.

 Its quite common for your cat to be sat on your lap purring away as you stroke them and then next minute turn around and bite you.
 And while this can be quite confusing for you, it’s simply their way of telling you that they’ve had enough.
 You may think that your cat has bitten you without any warning but if you watch your cat when you’re stroking them, you’ll get to pick up on the warning signs.

 Watch your cat’s body language.
-When he/she has had enough of being stroked, they will begin to flick their tail, turn and look at your hand and their ears may flatten.
+When they've had enough of being stroked, they will begin to flick their tail, turn and look at your hand and their ears may flatten.
 If your cat does this, just stop stroking.
 This is them telling you in the nicest way they can that they’ve had enough.
 If you ignore this and continue stroking then you may get bitten.
 That’s them telling you in no uncertain terms to stop it.
 Not all cats bite when they have had enough, some of them will simply move away from you and settle down somewhere quiet.
 But if your cat does, then keep an eye out for the warning signs and stop when you see them.

 Firstly, spraying should not be confused with urinating as they’re different.
-Spraying is normal, natural behaviour for marking their territory and is nothing to do with them just having a wee on the carpet or missing their litter tray.
+Spraying is normal, natural behaviour for marking territory and is nothing to do with them just having a wee on the carpet or missing their litter tray.
 Before you take action against spraying (which usually ends up all over the wall), make sure it’s not just urination (which will be on the floor).

 Cats are very territorial animals and if they feel threatened by someone or something then it’s a natural instinct for them to redefine their territory.
 Spraying mainly occurs in cats that haven’t been neutered or spayed or in families where there is more than one cat.
 However, even cats that have been neutered/spayed can still spray but it is much less common.